tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

     fmap f (Just a)      = Just (f a)
 ```

-So we can `fmap` a function over a Maybe without having to unpack it:
+We can use `fmap` to apply a function to a `Maybe` value without needing to unpack it.
+The true power of `fmap` lies in its ability to apply a function to value(s) within a context without requiring knowledge of how to extract those values from the context.

 ```haskell
 GHCi> fmap (+1) (Just 6)